 You might have the legal chance to file a lawsuit if a truck rear-ended you in Oklahoma if the other driver caused the collision.
-Our team at BDIW Law can assess your situation to determine if you qualify to file a lawsuit.
+Our Oklahoma City Truck Accident Lawyer can assess your situation to determine if you qualify to file a lawsuit.

 We’ll go over situations that allow you to sue another driver, and we can consider other legal options.
 Call or fill out our online contact form to learn more.

 Who Can You Sue for a Rear-End Truck Collision in Oklahoma?

 You might be able to file a lawsuit after a rear-end collision if another party caused the accident.
 Causing a crash makes the other party liable to cover the expenses you face due to the wreck.

 So, who can hold liability after your accident?
 In many cases, the driver who rear-ended you is at-fault for the wreck.
 Truckers often rear-end other drivers because they:

 - Drive too fast for the conditions